sashinpivotal/cnd-instructor-lab-notes/README.md

 ## General

-### Demo steps
+### Demo steps for a particular topic

--   If you want to start actuator lab from "topic-start", follow the steps mentioned below
+-   If you want to start "topic" lab from "topic-start", follow the steps mentioned below

     -   git checkout master (if current branch is not master)